ByteTools Logo

 // Detect intent and complexity

-const intent = await classifyIntent(message); // Uses Haiku
+const intent = await classifyIntent(message); // Uses fast tier

 const complexity = assessComplexity(message, history);